 So, grab your bravest friends, and buckle up for a ghostly tour of Wisconsin’s most terrifying haunts.
-Just remember, when the cheese curds start to fly, don’t say we didn’t warn you!
+Remember, when the cheese curds start to fly, don’t say we didn’t warn you!

-Let’s dive into the ten most haunted places in Wisconsin, where things might be a bit more ghoulish than they appear
+Let’s dive into the twelve most haunted places in Wisconsin, where things might be a bit more ghoulish than they appear

 1. Boy Scout Lane, Stevens Point

-The dead-end road was named in honor of some Boy Scouts who died there during a camping trip many years ago, but records are sketchy with regard to how they actually died.
+The dead-end road was named in honor of some Boy Scouts who died there during a camping trip many years ago, but records are sketchy about how they died.

-As you might imagine this means that there are a number of versions of the tale floating around.
+As you might imagine, this means that there are many versions of the tale floating around.
 Some say that the boys were murdered by their bus driver while others believe they simply went missing in the woods and were never found.